 - Heat oil in a large pot over high heat.
 Brown the chicken on both sides, season with salt and pepper.
 Do this in batches if the pot is not big enough.
 Transfer the chicken pieces to a plate.

 - Add onion and garlic.
 Saute until translucent.
 Add chopped tomatoes.
 Cook until softened.
 Set heat to medium.
-Pour soy sauce and fish sauce.
+Pour soy sauce, fish sauce and paprika.
 Stir, scraping the bottom of the pot.
 Add back the chicken and coat with seasonings.
 Simmer for 2 minutes until fragrant.

 - Pour tomato sauce and chicken broth, bay leaf, and sugar.
 Gently stir.
 Cover with a lid and cook until tender.
 This could take 30 to 40 minutes depending on the size of the chicken.
 If liquid evaporates too quickly, just add a litte water about ¼ cup or as needed.

 - Add the carrots and potatoes.
 Cook until tender.
 For a thicker sauce consistency, cook without a lid.